xfbs/tmux-rs/README.md

 For a bit, I thought I could implement by own smart pointer type which wrapped a `*mut T` or `NonNull` and also implemented DerefMut.
 Unfortunately doing this requires that you can create a `&mut T` which would likely invoke undefined behaviour in this context.

+## Translation of goto in irreducible control flow

+see tty-keys.c tty_key_next

 ## BUGS
 - exiting an opened window (not the original one ) causes server exit when asan is enabled